jonathanpberger/design-testing-leanux/deck.md

 - Who's had to refactor a mess of CSS?
 - Who's had unintended design changes (especially in responsive designs) lead to regressions?
 - Who's had trouble defining "done" for a design problem?

 ---

-## Developers had similar problems

---

-and so devised
-.em[automated testing techniques]
-to protect their work.

----